darthwalsh/bin/apps/python.RelativePathShebang.md

 [pipx](https://pipx.pypa.io/stable/) -- installed through [[brew]] or [[scoop]]

 [Example of how to use inline script metadata](https://pipx.pypa.io/stable/examples/#pipx-run-examples) You invoke `pipx run test.py pipx` which does the complicated part of creating a venv somewhere else, pip installing requests, and running the script.

-> From the CLI, say you want to run `python3 test.py pipx` and pick up the dependencies defined in the file:
+Create `test.py`:
 >
 > ```python
 > # /// script